 Goals

-- Enable viewing of data at all levels in the organization (division, sub-division, program)
+- Enable data visibility across all organizational levels (division, sub-division, program)

-- Provide access to insights on initiative outcomes and portfolio growth during the strategy phase
+- Deliver insights on initiative outcomes and portfolio growth during strategy development

 Challenges

-- Team faced fragmented processes and scattered data, restricting their ability to measure impact
+- Struggled with fragmented processes and scattered data, limiting impact measurement

 Solutions